Transform Definition Language

 Data Storage Interface Statements

-CREATE Statement
+CREATE DS Statement

 Creates a new DS from data source.
 Its name must be new and unique.